ubccr/coldfront/docs/pages/config.md

 ### Database settings

-The following settings configure the database server to use, if not using the default SQLite:
+The following settings configure the database server to use, if not set will default to using SQLite:

 | Name                 | Description                          |
 | :--------------------|:-------------------------------------|